Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 • National Seed Science and Technology Distance Education Program

-Pros and Cons of Hybrid Seeds
+Advantages of Hybrid Seeds

-• It is less affected by the different types of environmental stress such as insects and plant diseases etc.
+• It is less affected by the different types of environmental stress, such as insects and plant diseases, etc.

 • In addition to this, they also have the capability with respect to change themselves as per the climatic conditions.
 Thus, with the help of hybrid seeds, farmers can avoid different yield-related risks.

-• It helps in the process of obtaining new species of vegetables or flowers etc.
+• It helps in the process of obtaining new species of vegetables or flowers, etc.

 • They are costly in nature in comparison to the other types of seeds.